Skip to main content

 Comparisons with Old Legislation: It is not possible to directly compare the number of ‘homeless households’ collected under the current and previous legislations.
 The data collected under the previous legislation (Part VII of the Housing Act 1996) was based only on the final assessment decision made by local authorities on households who applied for assistance with housing.
 From April 2015 onwards, local authorities are required to record all the outcomes of assessments made about households who apply for assistance with housing and receive an assessment under Section 62 of the Housing (Wales) Act 2014.
 It is possible for a single household to have up to three separate outcomes under this process depending on the outcomes of each duty within the legislation.
 Further information is provided in Section 2.1 of the Homelessness in Wales: 2015-16 statistical release.
 A paper outlining the legislative changes is available.

 Comparisons with first year (2015-16) data: Care should be taken when comparing more recent homelessness data with data for 2015-16.
 This is due both to the data quality issues for 2015-16 and the additions and changes to the quarterly and annual returns for 2016-17.
 Information on changes made to the data collection form for 2016-17 are provided within the Annex to the 2016-17 release.
 References are provided within the Statistical Release where applicable.
 The data collection form remained unchanged for 2018-19 which has allowed direct comparisons to be made within the 2018-19 release with the data published for 2017-18 and 2016-17.
-From 2019-20 onwards, a reduced data set has been collected and so comparisons are not possible with earlier releases.
+Between 2019-20 and 2022-23, a reduced data set was collected and so comparisons were not possible with earlier releases.
+For 2023-24, the full data collection was reintroduced, therefore data for 2023-24 is directly comparably with data for 2018-19, 2017-18 and 2016-17.

 Comparisons with other parts of UK: There is similar information available from other parts of the UK, but the data is not directly comparable due to different legislative processes in each of the UK countries.
 See Coherence below.